dpandev/adventure-time/docs/players/faq.md

 - `up` (u), `down` (d)

 ### Can I see a map?
-Not currently.
-Use the `look` command to see available exits from each room.
+Yes!
+Use the `map` command to see your current location and all adjacent rooms with their connecting exits.
+The map shows a visual representation of nearby areas.

 ### I'm stuck in a room with no exits!
 This shouldn't happen.
 All rooms should have at least one exit.
 If this occurs, it may be a bug - please report it.